Instagram’s “Your Algorithm”: Guide for Creators

 How to Adapt Your Reels Strategy to This Shift

-3. Keep your profile focused.
-Mixing too many themes without a clear throughline tends to confuse both the algorithm and your audience.
+3. Keep your profile focused: Mixing too many themes without a clear storyline tends to confuse both the algorithm and your audience.

-4. And finally, analyze and adjust.
-If the algorithm increasingly factors in user interests, pay attention to which topics resonate best to guide what you publish; and what you don’t.
+4. Analyze and adjust: As the algorithm leans more heavily on user interests, keep a close eye on which topics resonate best and use that to guide both what you publish and what you leave out.

 Why Analyzing Your Reels Matters More Than Ever

-Now that “Your Algorithm” is part of the game, analyzing your results is essential to avoid publishing blindly and understand how your Reels are performing.
+Knowing what to post and how it’s performing go hand in hand.
+Now that “Your Algorithm” is part of the game, analyzing your results is essential both to avoid publishing blindly and to understand what’s actually resonating.

 Analyzing your Reels helps you to: